-In this river segment the GRTS design was used to select study sites based on a habitat stratified sampling scheme nested within Middle River geomorphic reaches MR 1 - MR 8.
+In the Middle River, the GRTS design was used to select study sites based on a habitat stratified sampling scheme nested within Middle River geomorphic reaches MR-1, MR-2, MR-5, MR-6, MR-7, and MR-8.
 However, because geomorphic reach length and channel complexity vary greatly, not all habitat types will be found within each geomorphic reach.
 A summary of the Middle River habitat mapping results has been included in Section 4.4 of this plan.